-Explores issues related to the teaching and learning of the English language arts including working with English language learners, developing authentic assessment, and meeting the needs of special learners.
-Students focus on educational research and the continued development of their portfolio.
+Examines authentic assessment and instruction of the English language arts in inclusive classrooms with particular focus on children with special needs, English language learners, and students from diverse cultures.
+Students focus on educational research and the continued development of their program portfolio.
 Prerequisite: EDUC 328.
-Taken concurrently with EDUC 315.
+Taken concurrently with EDUC 315, EDUC 341, and EDUC 342.